GameWithPixels/PixelsRoll20ChromeExtension/README.md

 ## How To Install

-1. Download the content of this repository.
+1. Download the content of this repository (*).
 2. Open Chrome extension manager.
+3. If you downloaded the contents in a zip file then unzip it.
-3. Select "Load Unpacked", browse to the folder where you downloaded the extension.
+4. Select "Load Unpacked", browse to the folder where you downloaded the extension.

 ## How To Use